 Why you'll love this recipe

 A good source of plant-based protein.
-As we don't use banana in this smoothie, we use hemp seeds (and oats) instead to both thicken and make it more hearty.
+As there is no banana or yogurt in this mango smoothie, we use hemp seeds (and oats) instead to both thicken and make it more hearty.

 Easy to make.
 Just five minutes to chop and blend the fruit into a tasty smoothie!